With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreOneeighty is a mental health clinic in Holmes County, Ohio, located at 34-c South Clay Street, 44654 zip code.
 Oneeighty offers outpatient treatment.
-Oneeighty provides individual psychotherapy, activity therapy and group therapy to seniors 65 or older, young adults and adults.
+Oneeighty provides activity therapy, couples/family therapy and group therapy to children / adolescents, seniors 65 or older and adults.
 Some other services provided by Oneeighty include family psychoeducation and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.